Lacrimal Disorders | Dry Eye Treatment | Frantz EyeCare

 How it is treated?

-Treatments helps in most patients.
-Because there is no cure, treatment must be ongoing. usually artificial tears, available over the counter, soothe the eyes and temporary relief.
+Treatments help most patients.
+Because there is no cure, treatment must be ongoing.
+Usually, artificial tears, available over the counter, soothe the eyes and temporary relief.
 The disadvantage is that artificial tears only work for an hour or two, at best, and must be repeated at frequent intervals.
 Ointments last longer, but they blur vision and are most effective at night.
 Newer methods of treatment for seriously dry eyes are soft contact lenses in combination with artificial tears.
 Sometimes a slow-release medicine under the lower lid is helpful as well.
 Should symptoms persist, the drainage ducts can be temporarily or permanently closed, slowing the drainage of tears so they can soothe the dry eye.

 Much research is being done on this subject because it is such a common problem.
-Time-release artificial tears seem to hold the most promise, but details of its use are still being worked out.
+Time-release artificial tears seem to hold the most promise, but details of their use are still being worked out.

 Wet Eyes

 Blockage within the lacrimal drainage system can keep tears from draining into the nose, causing the tears to build up on the lower eyelid and spill over onto the face.
 The nasolacrimal duct, a bony canal carrying tears into the nose, is the most common site of obstruction.
 The main symptom is constant tearing from one or both eyes with tears running down the face.
 Because access into the nose is blocked, mucous builds up in the lacrimal sac making the patient prone to infection.
-Infection in the lacrimal sac can be serious as it can spread to the face, orbit and brain.
+Infection in the lacrimal sac can be serious as it can spread to the face, orbit, and brain.
 This condition is treated initially with antibiotics followed by surgical correction of the obstructed duct.

 Bacterial Conjunctivitis